 How it works is you specify how much you’d like to charge to the facility, e.g. S$5,000, and designate a bank account.
 UOB will then:

 - Deposit S$5,000 into your designated bank account

-While I’m of the opinion that 1.8 cents per mile is on the high side to pay, it could be a relatively cheap way of topping off your UNI$ balance if you’re just shy of a 5,000 UNI$ transfer block.
+My opinion is that 2.1 cents per mile is way too much to be paying in this current market.
+That said, the Payment Facility could be an easy way of topping off your UNI$ balance if you’re just shy of a 5,000 UNI$ transfer block.